zavalab/ADAM_Documentation/dashboard_run_model.md

 <img src="Pictures\Dashboard_tutorials\run_model\copied_model.png">

 <p>
     The steps in the progress bar are as follows: (1) Define model type, (2) Add supply data, (3) Add technology data, (4) Add demand data, (5) Add transportation data, (6) Run model.
-For more information about each step, please refer to the tutorial.
+For more information about each step, please refer to the tutorial documentation.
 </p>

 <p>